B3L4CQU4/c-trimui-trimpod-classic-pak-RUS/README.md

 ## Supported Platforms

 - **tg5040** — TrimUI Brick
-- I have no other devices to test with
+- I have no other devices to test with.
+Send me one! :)

 ## Features